tomjoht/learnapidoc/_includes/content/activities/postman_request.md

     * key: `units` / value: `imperial`
     * key: `appid`/ value: `APIKEY`

-    Customize the `zip` and `appid` values to your own zip code and API key.
+    Customize the `zip` and `appid` values with your own zip code and API key.

     Your Postman UI should look like this: